GoogleChrome/web.dev/src/site/content/en/angular/accessible-angular-with-codelyzer/index.md

 TSLint works with all popular text editors and IDEs.
 To use it with VSCode, install the [TSLint plugin](https://marketplace.visualstudio.com/items?itemName=eg2.tslint).
 In WebStorm, TSLint is enabled by default.
 For other editors, check the TSLint [README](https://github.com/palantir/tslint#tslint).

-With codelyzer’s accessibility checks set up, you get a popup showing accessibility errors in TypeScript files or inline templates as you code.
+With codelyzer's accessibility checks set up, you get a popup showing accessibility errors in TypeScript files or inline templates as you code:

 <figure class="w-figure">
   <img src="./editor-template.png" alt="A screenshot of a codelyzer popup in a text editor.">